adam-stokes/ogc/docs/user-guide/managing-nodes.md

 Optionally, if `--exclude` is provided, uploading files will ignore any wildcards matched.

+!!! note
     Passing multiple `--exclude` is supported and will be added to the list of excludes during upload.
 Useful if uploading directories and want to ignore things like `.git` and `.venv`.

 ## Inspecting nodes